What is a barista?

 The industry is expected to keep growing by 2.6 annually for the next five years, so the opportunities are great, but so are the requirements!

-If you’re still taking this lightly, you should know that even Starbucks couldn’t overtake the Australian coffee industry, where locals have developed their tastes to the point where even a slight imperfection is a big no-no, and most growers have world class qualifications even in Adelaide.
+If you’re still taking this lightly, you should know that even Starbucks couldn’t overtake the Australian coffee industry, where locals have developed their tastes to the point where even a slight imperfection is a big no-no. Most growers have world-class qualifications, also in Adelaide.

-With this sort of competition you surely don’t want to lag behind, it is an absolute imperative!
+With this sort of competition you surely don’t want to lag, it is an absolute imperative!

 So here are just a few of the places where you can start out adding to your barista skills and gain accredited or non-accredited training: